-- the injectable versions of peramivir are currently in clinical development and have been tested in a limited number of humans and may not be safe or effective; - necessary government or other third party funding and clinical testing for further development of peramivir may not be available timely, at all, or in sufficient amounts; - the avian flu prevention or pandemic treatment concerns may not materialize at all, or in the near future; - advances in flu vaccines could substantially replace potential demand for an antiviral such as peramivir; - any substantial demand for avian flu treatments or other pandemic flu treatment may occur before peramivir can be adequately developed and tested in clinical trials; - injectable forms of peramivir may not prove to be accepted by patients and physicians as a treatment for seasonal influenza compared to the other currently marketed antiviral drugs, which would limit revenue from non-governmental entities; - numerous large and well-established pharmaceutical and biotech companies will be competing to meet the market demand for avian flu drugs and vaccines;
+- the peramivir i.v. currently in clinical development may not prove to be safe and sufficiently effective for market approval in the United States or other major markets; - necessary government or other third party funding and clinical testing for further development of peramivir may not be available timely, at all, or in sufficient amounts; - the flu prevention or pandemic treatment concerns may not materialize at all, or in the near future; - advances in flu vaccines or other antivirals, including competitive i.v. antivirals, could substantially replace potential demand for peramivir; - any substantial demand for pandemic or seasonal flu treatments may occur before peramivir can be adequately developed and tested in clinical trials; - government use of peramivir may compete with our clinical trials; - peramivir may not prove to be accepted by patients and physicians as a treatment for seasonal influenza compared to the other currently marketed antiviral drugs, which would limit revenue from non-governmental entities;

-- regulatory authorities may not make needed accommodations to accelerate the drug testing and approval process for peramivir; and - in the next few years, it is expected that a limited number of governmental entities will be the primary potential customers for peramivir and if we are not successful at marketing peramivir to these entities for any reason, we will not receive substantial revenues from stockpiling orders from these entities.
+- numerous large and well-established pharmaceutical and biotech companies will be competing to meet the market demand for flu drugs and vaccines; - the only major markets in which patents relating to peramivir have issued or been allowed are the United States, Canada, Japan, Australia and many contracting and extension states of the European Union, while no patent applications or issued patents for peramivir exist in other potentially significant markets; - regulatory authorities may not make needed accommodations to accelerate the drug testing and approval process for peramivir; and - in the next few years, it is expected that a limited number of governmental entities will be the primary potential customers for peramivir and if we are not successful at marketing peramivir to these entities for any reason, we will not receive substantial revenues from stockpiling orders from these entities.